|National Point of Contact|

 Nov 2014-Nov 2016

-Argentina has a rich history of space exploration and international collaboration.
-In the 1950s, there was Teofilo Tabanera and the development of propulsion rocketry.
-In the 1960s, the National Commission on Space Research (CNIE) was created.
 The progress has continued through to today with the development of new satellite technologies within the government and private sector, reinforcing that Argentina is indeed an actor in the international space community.
 Therefore, it’s important to bring new players, young and dedicated individuals to collaborate and develop new ties with the international community to participate and bring space closer to us.
-The Argentinean Space Agency (CONAE) and several other private organisations such as the AATE (Argentinean Association for Space Technology) are always interested in new projects and pushing forward the limits of science and technology.
-Young professionals and students are key participants in the future of Argentina’s space programme; the objective of SGAC is to bring them together to create a solid foundation for the development and exploration of space.

 For those interested in the history of Argentina’s space activities, Pablo de León (a former Argentina’s SGAC NPOC) has released his new book titled “Historia de la Actividad Espacial en la Argentina” which covers space activities until the year 1980.
 The book can be purchased from here.

-- VII Argentinean Congress for Space Technology Mendoza city (15 to 17 of May 2013)
+- VIII Argentinean Congress for Space Technology 2015 Buenos Aires city (6 to 8 May 2015)

-- Space Science works: Young Students present their work in space science, very interesting information.
+- Young Students present their work in space science, very interesting information.

 Interesting Web Links for the Young Generation in Argentina